runpengl/puzzle-extraction-api/README.md

 # puzzle-extraction-api

 * Node.js API endpoint for https://tools.qhex Puzzlehunt extraction tool, which takes a table of information and attempts to extract an answer by indexing into it in various ways.
 Values can be comma or tab-separated, and a question mark may be used as a wildcard for unknown values.
-* Auto-run the extraction service on Google spreadsheets by querying spreadsheet ID and (optionally) desired cell range.
+* Auto-run the extraction service on Google spreadsheets by querying the API with spreadsheet ID and (optionally) desired cell range.
-* Robust to spreadsheets with messy scratch work/missing data/empty cells -- will infer the subset of cell ranges that contain relevant information.
+* Robust against spreadsheets with messy scratch work/missing data/empty cells -- will infer the subset of cells that contain relevant information.
+* Google Sheets add-on integration: attach `gsheets-app-scripts/Code.gs` to your team's puzzlehunt spreadsheet template to have the tool available in the Sheets toolbar.

 ## Development
 * `npm install -g yarn` if you do not already have it.